 The past decade has witnessed deepening levels of poverty in the UK alongside intense resource pressures on primary care.
-Socio-economic factors are reported as being the largest determinant of health and wellbeing(1), with strong associations between poverty and poor mental and physical health(2).
-Yet whilst these issues take up significant workload within primary care, talking about socio-economic circumstances is not routinely practiced within consultations.
-This paper draws on research examining 'difficult conversations'(3) and the challenges associated with discussing 'emotional concerns' relating to social stressors within primary care(4) to explore how training helped GP practice teams to feel more confident in asking about and responding to patients experiencing poverty-related mental distress.
+Socioeconomic factors are reported as being the largest determinant of health and wellbeing, with strong associations between poverty and poor mental and physical health.
+Yet while these issues have a significant impact on workload within primary care, socioeconomic circumstances are not routinely discussed within consultations.
+This paper draws on research examining 'difficult conversations' and the challenges associated with discussing 'emotional concerns' relating to social stressors within primary care to explore how training helped GP practice teams to feel more confident in asking about and responding to patients experiencing poverty-related mental distress.

-Engaging with emotional concerns has a range of important ramifications for diagnosis and treatment; providing clues to underlying psychological and physical issues, and, potentially enabling discussion which may change patient beliefs about their ill health and/or lead to greater treatment acceptance and adherence, as well as helping build a therapeutic alliance and improving patient satisfaction(5).
-Similarly, displaying empathetic concern is reported to contribute to consultation quality for patients with low socio-economic status(6), with the degree of physician empathy being associated with patient enablement post-consultation(7).
+Engaging with emotional concerns has a range of important ramifications for diagnosis and treatment - providing clues to underlying psychological and physical issues, and potentially enabling discussion which may change patient beliefs about their ill health and/or lead to greater treatment acceptance and adherence, as well as helping build a therapeutic alliance and improving patient satisfaction.
+Similarly, displaying empathetic concern is reported to contribute to consultation quality for patients with low socioeconomic status, with the degree of physician empathy being associated with patient enablement post-consultation.

-Despite these benefits, research has shown wide variability in how patients raise, and GPs enquire about and engage with emotional concerns.
-A systematic review found that patients from lower socio-economic backgrounds receive a more directive and less participatory consulting style than others(8).
-This coheres with recent research on patient experiences of mental health consultations where those from low-income backgrounds commonly report reluctance to disclose socio-economic problems due to stigma, feeling their concerns will be dismissed, and concern that ensuing treatment plans are likely to be inappropriate to their needs(9, 10).
+Despite these benefits, research has shown wide variability in how patients raise, and GPs enquire about and engage with, emotional concerns.
+A systematic review found that patients from lower socioeconomic backgrounds receive a more directive and less participatory consulting style than others.
+This coheres with research on patient experiences of mental health consultations where those from low-income backgrounds commonly report reluctance to disclose socioeconomic problems as a result of stigma, feeling that their concerns will be dismissed, and that ensuing treatment plans are likely to be inappropriate to their needs.
+9,10

-Self-reported barriers to GPs discussing emotional concerns with patients include a lack of clarity around the extent and focus of their roles and responsibilities(11, 12), feeling under-skilled(13), and uncertainty over when and how to elicit and respond to these conversations(3, 4).
-The prioritisation of competing demands, concerns around consultation time and resource pressures are also barriers, despite evidence suggesting that explicit acknowledgment of emotional concerns is associated with reduced consultation length(14) and can decrease lengthy follow-up consultations(6).
+Self-reported barriers to GPs discussing emotional concerns with patients include a lack of clarity around the extent and focus of their roles and responsibilities, 11,12 feeling under-skilled, 13 and uncertainty over when and how to elicit and respond to these conversations.
+3,4 The prioritisation of competing demands, concerns around consultation time and resource pressures are also barriers, despite evidence suggesting that explicit acknowledgement of emotional concerns is associated with reduced consultation length 14 and can decrease lengthy follow-up consultations.
+6